Will Fox Air the Lions-49ers NFC Championship In 4K? - Making Television Easy Again!

 TV Answer Man, do you know if Fox will do the 49ers-Lions game in 4K?
 And will the Ravens and Chiefs be in 4K on CBS or Paramount Plus? — Mariana, San Jose, California.

-Mariana, Fox will offer this Sunday’s (January 28) NFC Championship Game between the Detroit Lions and San Francisco 49ers in 4K HDR (High Dynamic Range).
+Mariana, Fox today (January 28) will offer the NFC Championship Game between the Detroit Lions and San Francisco 49ers in 4K HDR (High Dynamic Range).
 The game, which will start at 6:30 p.m.
 ET, will take place at Levi’s Stadium in Santa Clara, California.

-As for other playoff games in 4K, CBS has announced that it will offer a 4K feed 0f the Super Bowl on February 11, 2024 but it has not said it will do Sunday’s Ravens-Chiefs AFC Championship game in the format.
-As of now, I would say the odds are slim.
+As for other playoff games in 4K, CBS has announced that it will offer a 4K feed 0f the Super Bowl on February 11, 2024 but it will not do Sunday’s Ravens-Chiefs AFC Championship game in the format.

 This Sunday’s 4K broadcast from Fox can be seen in the format on the Fox Sports app by logging in with your TV Everywhere user name and password from your pay TV provider.
 (Note that the Fox Now app is no longer available.)